What Is Drunkorexia?

 People without anorexia who want to restrict their eating so they can drink more later may also have drunkorexia.

-This condition may have existed for decades, but research covering this specific combination of mental health and substance use issues (anorexia and alcohol abuse) only just began in 2012.
+This condition may have existed for decades, but formal research on this specific combination of disordered eating and alcohol use only began around 2010 and has grown substantially since.

 Long-Term Risks Of Drunkorexia

-If a person repeatedly drinks heavily on an empty stomach, consequences can increase.
+If a person repeatedly drinks heavily on an empty stomach, the consequences can increase.

 Long-term risks of drunkorexia may include: